EranSch/SassPress/README.md

 4. Enjoy!

 ##My Worflow
 I generally work with a local copy of the site but use Sublime Text to sync changed files to a development server.
 Using Sublime and the SFTP plugin, I keep the `style.scss` file open along with `style.css` and have Sublime monitor the compiled css file to upload it upon any detected change.
-(Here's a little explanation of that process)[http://stackoverflow.com/a/21557820/2354352]
+Check out [this](http://stackoverflow.com/a/21557820/2354352) link for some short instruction on setting up Sublime/SFTP's monitoring.

 ##Considerations
 I'm still pretty new to Grunt so please let me konw if you have any suggestions on improving this process.